baendlorel/get-function-features/README.md

 const WAS_BOUND = 0b1000;
 ```

-And the `PBState` is a calculated by these flags using logical operators.
+And the `PBState` is calculated by these flags using logical operators.

 The override of these 2 methods brings us accurate information of `fn`.